johnreynolds3d/NeuralNet/README.md

 # neuralnet

-### An Implementation in C of an Artificial Neural Network
+### An Implementation of an Artificial Neural Network in C

-This project uses an Artificial Neural Network to learn and perform the logical operations AND, NAND, OR, NOR, XOR, and XNOR.
+This project uses an Artificial Neural Network to learn the logical operations AND, NAND, OR, NOR, XOR, and XNOR.

 ![Screenshot](/img/neuralnet.webp?raw=true "")